debezium/debezium-design-documents/DDD-11.md

 A truncation lands in exactly one chunk, so this happens at most once per truncated transaction.

 Compression is an optimization layered on top of the layout, not a prerequisite for it.
-As the sizing below shows, the majority of the saving comes from serializing values into chunks at all, so the design remains worthwhile if sealing is disabled.
+As the sizing below shows, the majority of the saving comes from serializing payloads into chunks at all, so the design remains worthwhile if sealing is disabled.

 #### The transaction cache